 CRSP facilities provide a kaleidoscope of scenic and recreational opportunities that have significant economic benefits.
-While exact use figures are not available, it is estimated that recreation visits to CRSP initial facilities totaled around 4.9 million for fiscal year 2020, demonstrating the high value placed on outdoor recreation opportunities in the Intermountain West.
-Recreation use at participating projects increased that number to about 7 million.
+While exact use figures are not available, it is estimated that recreation visits to CRSP initial facilities totaled around 5.8 million for calendar year 2021, demonstrating the high value placed on outdoor recreation opportunities in the Intermountain West.
+Recreation use at participating projects increased that number to a little over 7 million.
 Recreation at CRSP facilities is a strong economic driver in the affected states, with some smaller and more rural areas being almost entirely dependent upon the dollars that recreation brings to their communities.